Samoateine1/Pwned-Labs-Simply-Cyber-Academy/README.md

   - A cyber detective game, useful for SOC Analysts also learn to use Microsoft Defender XDR Threat Intelligence to enhance an investigation
   - The provided PDF,contains screenshots and a step-by-step investigation into the case scenario
   - The walkthrough covers:
-    - Identification of suspicious activity related to the .
+    - Identification of suspicious activity related to the attack.
     - Steps for incident response and user awareness.
     - Recommendations for detection and prevention of similar attacks.